JMeter MCP server

 Stats

-This MCP server enables you to execute JMeter tests through MCP-compatible clients like Claude Desktop, Cursor, and Windsurf.
-It allows running tests in both GUI and non-GUI modes while capturing execution output.
+This MCP server allows you to execute JMeter tests and analyze their results through MCP-compatible clients like Claude Desktop, Cursor, or Windsurf.
+It provides tools for both running JMeter tests and performing in-depth analysis of test results to identify performance bottlenecks and optimize your applications.

 Prerequisites